+C21-22.
 Early Decision and Early Action

 C21.
-Early Decision
+EARLY DECISION:

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for Fall enrollment?
-No nene.
-First or only early decision plan closing date: - First or only early decision plan notification date: - Other early decision plan closing date: - Other early decision plan notification date: - For the Fall 2021 entering class: Number of early decision applications received by your institution: - Number of applicants admitted under early decision plan: - Number of applicants enrolled under early decision plan: - non-binding early action plan whereby students are notified of an admission decision of the regular notification date but do not have to commit to attending your college?
-Yes Is your early ac early plans? tion plan a "restrictive" plan under which you limit students from applying to other N/A Early action clos sing date: Dec 1st Early action not ification date: Dec 31st Early action ii cl osing date: - Early action ii no otification date: Decisions released on a re- olling basis For the Fall 202 21 entering class: Number of ea rly action applications received by your institution: 430 Number of ap oplicants admitted under early action plan: 376
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for Fall enrollment?

+First or only early decision plan closing date: - First or only early decision plan notification date: - Other early decision plan closing date: - Other early decision plan notification date: - For the Fall 2022 entering class: Number of early decision applications received by your institution: - Number of applicants admitted under early decision plan: - Number of applicants enrolled under early decision plan: -

 C22.
-Early action:
+EARLY ACTION: